hidegh/jamstack-eleventy-custom/README.md

 # jamstack-eleventy-custom
-A static site created with 11ty (eleventy).
+A static site created with 11ty (elevent, @zachleat).
 The repo should serve as a demo/sample on creating 11ty sites from scratch - and also as a sample/basic for blog-sites.

 This site was created from scratch and **blog related features were added**.
 The main idea was to have it as much flexible as it gets.